Training Outcomes Within Your Budget!

 1) Web host

-A web host is the backbone of any Website, serving as the infrastructure that makes a site accessible on the internet.
+A web host is the backbone of any Website, serving as the infrastructure that makes a website accessible on the internet.
 Web hosting providers store all the Website's files, databases, and content on their servers, allowing users to access these resources through a web browser.
 Selecting the right web host is crucial, as it directly influences a Website's performance, uptime, and security.

 Web hosting comes in several forms: shared hosting, Virtual Private Servers (VPS), dedicated hosting, and cloud hosting.
 Each type has distinct features and resources, catering to different Website needs.
 Shared hosting, for example, is cost-effective but may have limited resources, making it suitable for small Websites.
 On the contrary, dedicated hosting provides exclusive resources for more extensive, high-traffic sites.